Matthew-Mosior/fasta-region-inspector/README.md

 ## Visualizing the Output
 Interpretation of the *variants_in_ambiguity_codes.csv* file is a simple process.

-[IGV](https://software.broadinstitute.org/software/igv/) is a helpful resource for visualizing your results.
+Let's use an example to illustrate this (all screenshots are from [IGV](https://software.broadinstitute.org/software/igv/)):

-Let's use an example to illustrate this (all screenshots are from IGV):
+IGV is a helpful resource for visualizing your results.

 |Variant|Region|Variant_Within_Region|Ambiguity_Code|Mapped_Nucleotide_String|Ambiguity_Code_String_Locations_Within_TSS|
 |-------|------|---------------------|--------------|------------------------|------------------------------------------|